 - They are also known as marine turtles.

-- There are seven living species of the sea turtles.
+- There are seven living species of sea turtles.

-- Sea turtles have a large protective shell on their body.
+- Sea turtles have a large protective shells on their body.

 - They are found throughout the world’s oceans except the polar (Arctic and Antarctic).

-- Most of their species are omnivore and consume marine invertebrates, seaweeds, and seagrasses.
+- Most of their species are omnivores and consume marine invertebrates, seaweeds, and seagrasses.